We love to talk about our trips! (541) 450-9855

 This afternoon we drive an hour east to Bhutan’s capital city, Thimphu, located at 7,656 feet in the Wang Chhu Valley.
 We’ll check into our hotel and visit the largest sitting Buddha in the world.

-The Buddha Dordenma Statue near Thimphu
+The Buddha Dordenma Statue at Buddha Point near Thimphu

-The Buddha Dordenma Statue near Thimphu
+The Buddha Dordenma Statue at Buddha Point near Thimphu

 If time permits, we may also visit the local textile museum, the National Library, or the National Memorial Chorten.